Vasil Garvanliev: Pop and contemporary music

-Alongside his career in classical music, he also tried to develop a concurrent a pop career.
+Alongside his career in classical music, he also tried to develop a concurrent pop career.
 At the end of some of his classical music performances, he used to offer some contemporary music and jazz performances, gaining support and encouragement.

 Having had an album at the age of 8, he returned to his passion for pop music by trying to represent Macedonia in the 2007 Eurovision Song Contest by taking part in the qualification rounds of the Macedonian national song competition Skopje Fest performing his self-written song "Pomogni mi" ("Help me").
 He was placed 13th in the competition and failed to represent Macedonia in Eurovision.
 Karolina Gočeva winning the contest went on to represent Macedonia with the song "Mojot svet".

 In 2016, he appeared on Chance the Rapper’s critically acclaimed Coloring Book album.
 He was credited as backing vocalist on four of the 14 tracks of the album: "All We Got", "Same Drugs", "How Great" and "Finish Line / Drown".
-The album incorporated gospel with hip hop, and was critically acclaimed and appeared on many music critics "best of 2016" lists.
+The album incorporated gospel with hip hop, was critically acclaimed, and appeared on many music critics' "best of 2016" lists.

-In 2018, he returned to his desire for develop a pop career by releasing "Gerdan" ("Necklace") in 2018, "Patuvam" ("Travelling") in 2019 and "Mojata Ulica" ("Welcome to my Street") in 2020, all accompanied by music videos.
+In 2018, he returned to his desire to develop a pop career by releasing "Gerdan" ("Necklace") in 2018, "Patuvam" ("Travelling") in 2019 and "Mojata Ulica" ("Welcome to my Street") in 2020, all accompanied by music videos.

 He recorded an album in the UK in 2020 but put the album project on hold when it was announced in January 2020 that he was going to represent North Macedonia in the 2020 Eurovision Song Contest.